FoNDUE-HTR/Documentation/CLUSTERS.md

 To save `ctrl+x`, `ctrl+y` and `enter`.

-You can copy files from one cluster to another with:
+You can copy files from one cluster (here from Yggdrasil) to another with:

 ```bash
 scp doej@login1.yggdrasil.hpc.unige.ch:/home/users/g/gabays/file.txt .